wa1ker38552/rolimons.py/README.md

 `self.client` request.Session object with your Rolimons cookie in headers.
 Used for your own tests outside of class

 Functions defined: <br/><br/>
-`update_wishlist()`: Updates and overrides your Rolimons wishlist.
+`update_wishlist(wishlist)` Updates and overrides your Rolimons wishlist.
 Enter values in list format and returns request status code. <br/>
 Example:
 ```py
 client = rolimons.Client('token')